 As a professional accounting membership body, we require our members to conduct themselves professionally and ethically in accordance with our Constitution and By-laws.

-Members in their professional capacity represent not only themselves but also the IPA and the accounting profession, and AAT and accounting technicians as a whole.
+Members in their professional capacity represent not only themselves but also the IPA and the accounting profession as a whole.

 Making a Complaint

 We have an investigations and disciplinary process to accept written complaints against IPA members.
 As a condition of membership all our members are subject to this process and must provide information as requested by the IPA Group during this process.

 We can only investigate matters that fall within our jurisdiction and involve breaches of the IPA Constitution, By-laws and relevant professional and ethical standards.

 The IPA may discipline members who breach the relevant standards of the IPA however this is limited to membership related sanctions.
 We cannot act on behalf of a complainant to order payment of compensation or seek restitution on their behalf, nor compel the member to produce documents or provide any particular service to a client.

 If you wish to lodge a complaint against an IPA member, please complete the Member Complaint Form.

 When the IPA receives a complaint about a member, the IPA, as a professional association, is required to investigate and where necessary take disciplinary action.
 This enforcement is a key component of maintaining the professional and ethical standards we should all aspire to.

 Your obligations as a member when a complaint is made against you: